pojntfx/panrpc/README.md

 It enables you to:

 - **Transparently call and expose RPCs in many languages**: Thanks to it's use of reflection, panrpc doesn't require you to learn a DSL or run a code generator.
 RPCs are defined and called as local functions, and its [simple protocol](#protocol) means that [multiple languages](#examples) are supported and adding support for new ones is simple.
-- **Work with any transport layer**: Instead of being restricted to one transport layer (like TCP or WebSockets for most RPC frameworks), panrpc depends only on the semantics of a [stream](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#LinkStream) or a [message](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#LinkMessage), meaning it works over everything from TCP, WebSockets, UNIX sockets, WebRTC, Redis, NATS and more.
+- **Work with any transport layer**: Instead of being restricted to one transport layer (like TCP or WebSockets for most RPC frameworks), panrpc depends only on the semantics of a [stream](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#LinkStream) or a [message](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#LinkMessage), meaning it works over everything from TCP, WebSockets, UNIX sockets, WebRTC, Valkey/Redis, NATS and more.
 - **Work with any serializer**: Instead of being restricted to one serialization framework (like Protobuf or JSON for most RPC frameworks), panrpc can use any user-defined serializer that supports streaming encode/decode, such as JSON, CBOR and others.
 - **Call RPCs on both clients and servers**: Unlike most RPC frameworks, which only allow you to call a server's RPCs from a client, panrpc can also work with the reverse configuration (where the server calls RPCs exposed by the client) or both at the same time.
 - **Pass closures to RPCs**: You can transparently pass closures and callbacks to RPCs as function parameters, and they will be called by the RPC just like if it were a local function call.